csev/cc4e/book/chap05.md

 [comment]: <> (page 112 , 112 THE C PROGRAMMING LANGUAGE CHAPTER 5 )

-As a second example, let us make some enhancements to the pattern- finding program from [Chapter 4](chap04.md).
+As a second example, let us make some enhancements to the pattern-finding program from [Chapter 4](chap04.md).
 If you recall, we wired the search pattern deep into the program, an obviously unsatisfactory arrangement.
 Following the lead of the UNIX utility _grep,_ let us change the program so the pattern to be matched is specified by the first argument on the command line.

 [comment]: <> (code c_112_01.c)

 The basic model can now be elaborated to illustrate further pointer constructions.
 Suppose we want to allow two optional arguments.
-One says
-"print all lines _except_ those that match the pattern;" the second says "precede each printed line with its line number."
+One says "print all lines _except_ those that match the pattern;" the second says "precede each printed line with its line number."

 A common convention for C programs is that an argument beginning with a minus sign introduces an optional flag or parameter.
 If we choose `-x`